-Nakeeyat Dramani Sam scolded delegates at this year’s U.N. climate talks, saying they would act faster to rein in global warming if they were her age.
+Nakeeyat Dramani Sam of Ghana chided delegates at this year’s U.N. climate talks, saying they would act faster to rein in global warming if they were her age.

-“It is an emergency,” she told negotiators, holding a sign that read “Payment Due”.
-“If all of you were to be young people like me, wouldn’t you have already agreed to do what is needed to save our planet?
-Should we let the youth take over?
-Maybe only the youth delegation should be at the next” United Nations climate summit.
+“It is an emergency,” she told negotiators, holding a sign that read “Payment Overdue”.
+“If all of you were to be young people like me, wouldn’t you have already agreed to do what is needed to save our planet?”

 But after her standing ovation, it was back to nations squabbling over several thorny issues, with the Egyptian presidency acknowledging that the talks will go into overtime on Saturday, if not longer.

 “Time is not on our side,” said Egyptian Foreign Minister Sameh Shoukry.
 Speaking as the summit’s chair, he pledged to try to find common ground on key issues Friday and Saturday.
 “The global community is looking to us to be bold and ambitious.”

 The biggest fight is over what the 10-year-old activist and author alluded to.
 Nations are split over a few competing options on loss and damage.
 Pakistan’s climate minister, Sherry Rehman, told her fellow negotiators that two of the proposed options that don’t immediately provide a fund “are not tenable” for the 77 poorest nations and China.